biosustain/obo/README.rst

 massive bioinformatics package and many dependencies, and that it will actually be submitted to PyPI (we can dream).

 This package is fairly complete in what it parses, while still being simple to use and written in Pythonic python.
 The parser currently ignores comments and trailing modifiers.

-What is still needed is an OBO Writer.
-So if you feel like coding one of those, write an issue and we will see if it can be done.
+There is also an experimental writer.

 Installation